jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 # OpenCore Asus Z170i Pro Gaming + RX 580
 An OpenCore EFI for Asus Z170i Pro Gaming mini-ITX motherboard, with Skylake processor.
-See compatible macOS versions in my releases.
-I'm using this build as a server.
-It is my third hackintosh build so far.
+See compatible macOS version in release.
+This is my third OpenCore build so far.
+Used as media server.

-Though this is a ready to use EFI, it is for my own system, so **use at your own risk**.
-I truly recommend everyone to read [Dortania's OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/).
+Though this is a "ready to use" EFI, it is for my own system, so **use at your own risk**.
+I recommend everyone to read [Dortania's OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/).
 It's comprehensive, but take your time and have patience, there are no shortcuts to a perfect build.

-I'm releasing it here to reference my own configuration, and to share my EFI with others, for a little help on the way.
-I will not publish releases every time I update OpenCore and drivers, but I will try to publish if I have enough spare time. **Do not forget** to [generate SMBIOS info](https://dortania.github.io/OpenCore-Install-Guide/config.plist/skylake.html#platforminfo) if you are planning on using this EFI in your build, since my releases does not include this information, for obvious reasons.
+I'm publishing releases here to reference my own configurations and to share my EFI with others, for a little help on the way.
+With that said, I will probably not publish a release every time I update my OpenCore build. **Do not forget** to [generate SMBIOS info](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo) if you are planning on using this EFI in your build, since my releases does not include this information, for obvious reasons.

 ![About this Mac](opencore_asus_z170i_pro_gaming_about_this_mac.jpg)

 ## Overview
-* This build runs on a dedicated GPU, alongside the integrated GPU, which is only used for computing tasks and does not drive a display.
+- This build runs on a dedicated GPU, alongside the integrated GPU, which is only used for computing tasks and does not drive a display.
 If you are not using a dGPU you need to follow the [GPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/) guide.
 - No beauty treatments were done in this build, that means no OpenCore GUI and no boot-chime.
 I want to keep everything simple and minimal.
 You can enable all of this by following the [beauty treatment](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide.
-- Wireless M.2 card for bluetooth and wifi (Qualcomm Atheros QCNFA364A) is replaced.
+- Wireless card for bluetooth and wifi (Qualcomm Atheros QCNFA364A) is replaced.
 I'm using the Broadcom BCM94360NG card instead.
 If you wish to swap the wireless card, remember to read [wireless buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) first.

 ## Hardware
 Remember to read the [anti-hackintosh buyers guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/) if you're planning on buying components for a new build.